atimpone/aws-foundation-journey/1-dev-environments/2-3-set-up-aws-platform-access-controls.md

 ---
 **Note: Review the sample policy**

 This is only an initial iteration of the policies to associate with development teams.
-Before you use th sample policy, you should review it in detail with a person skilled in AWS IAM to ensure that it aligns with your needs and to modify it as necessary.
+Before you use this sample policy, you should review it in detail with a person skilled in AWS IAM to ensure that it aligns with your needs and to modify it as necessary.

 See [IAM Policy Sample - acme-infra-dev-team.json](3-3-iam-policy-infra-dev-team.md) for more details on this sample policy.